kailash-manasarovar/statement/docs/timeline/2023/may.md

 - I felt a coldness towards me I had not felt before.
 - It was obvious everyone knew what I had said on X about Domingo.
 - In my mind, I thought the trumpet teacher must be telling everyone what I had said.
 I believed he was the only person reading at my tweets!
-- It was all very disconcerting, and yet the physical vibrations got even stronger in class.
+- It was all very disconcerting, and yet the physical vibrations I was feeling were even stronger in class.
+My whole body was vibrating.
 - I tried to ask him if he felt it too.
 I couldn't.
 - I was out of my mind.